Saturday, 28 December 2019

 Magnificent in appearance, huge in size, handsome, charming, with extremely sharp teeth and claws, the embodiment of beauty, beloved of His devotees, loving towards His devotees, the destroyer of all negativity (including negative spirits), the protector of all beings, the Supreme Being.
 He is described as the true father, mother, guru and friend of all beings.

-He has beautiful eyes (lotus-eyed), has a beautiful form (dark like monsoon clouds) and is bright like lightening.
+He has beautiful eyes (lotus-eyed), has a beautiful form (dark like monsoon clouds) and is bright like lightning.
 He is described as the husband of the beautiful Lakshmi.
 He is beyond the three gunas (qualities) of Prakriti (nature); the giver of of four goals of life, namely dharma (righteousness), artha (wealth), kama (worldly enjoyments) and moksha (spiritual peace, wisdom and bliss).

 In my Guru's book, Japa yoga, the following mantras are given to worship Lord Narasimha